 In the past, we’ve attended a special event with none other than Santa Claus!
 He read the kids ‘Twas The Night Before Christmas, the kids made an ornament and enjoyed treats.
 The highlight though, was Santa Claus himself presenting a very special gift, unique to each child.
 The magic of Play Street Museum!

 Each location has a specific theme year-round: Frisco (Town Square); McKinney (The Farm); Plano (Great Outdoors); Allen (On the Go).
+Check out all their locations and events here.

 Do you have any Dallas Christmas Events that you would add to this list?